 - In the bowl of a stand mixer fitted with the paddle attachment, cream together the butter and sugar until pale and creamy, about 3 minutes.
 Scrape down the sides and add the melted chocolate, pureed chestnuts, brandy, and vanilla extract, and beat until thoroughly combined.
 The mixture will likely be relatively soft, so refrigerate it for about 15 minutes or so until it is slightly more firm so you can easily scoop it out, and have it hold its shape.

 - Line a sheet pan or a couple cafeteria trays with parchment paper.
-Use a small 1 ½ tablespoon capacity ice cream scoop (the kind used for scooping cookie dough) to scoop the chocolate/chestnut mixture into small mounds onto the parchment.
+Use a small 1 ½ tablespoon capacity ice cream scoop (#40 size) to scoop the chocolate/chestnut mixture into small mounds onto the parchment.
 Refrigerate for at least 15 to 20 minutes or longer, until the balls are firm.

 Decoration: